 It is easy to tune a guitar in Drop D, and most of the notes remain the same as they are in standard tuning.

-You should definitely try it out if you are into playing rock, metal, and other heavy genres, you’ll love how your power chords sound in this tuning – even if you’re playing some fingerpicking acoustic songs, you’ll find a place for this special tuning.
+You should definitely try it out if you’re into playing rock, metal, and other heavy genres.
+You’ll love how your power chords sound in this tuning.
+Even if you’re playing some fingerpicking acoustic songs, you’ll find a place for this special tuning.